Deriving the contribution of blazars to the Fermi-LAT Extragalactic $\gamma$-ray background at $E>10$ GeV with efficiency corrections and photon statistics: Introduction

 Another method, which has been successfully applied to constrain the source count distribution, is the analysis of pixel photon count statistics.
 In particular, the 1-point probability distribution function (1pPDF) of photon count maps has been demonstrated to be more sensitive than the efficiency correction method.
 This result is unsurprising given that it includes information from unresolved sources contributing only very few (even single) photons per pixel \citep[see, e.g.,][]{Malyshev:2011zi,TheFermi-LAT:2015ykq,Lisanti:2016jub,Zechlin:2015wdz,Zechlin:2016pme}.

 Recently, the {\it Fermi}-LAT Collaboration has released The Third Catalog of Hard {\it Fermi}-LAT Sources (3FHL), a new catalog of 1556 sources detected between $10$ and $2000$\,GeV with 7 years of data processed with the Pass 8 event-level analysis \citep{TheFermi-LAT:2017pvy}.
 The significant improvement in acceptance and angular resolution of Pass 8 \citep{Atwood:2013dra} and the large set of $\gamma$-ray data available after 7 years enabled an increase by a factor of three of the number of sources detected with the 3FHL with respect to the 1FHL.
 The 1FHL is the previous {\it Fermi} catalog of sources detected in the same energy range but with three years of operations \citep{Ackermann:2013fwa}.
 Among the 3FHL sources detected at $|b|>20^{\circ}$ (1120), $90\%$ are extragalactic ($89\%$ are blazars), $9\%$ are unassociated and $1\%$ are pulsars.
-Using for unassociated sources the same ratio between the number of blazar and non-blazar sources we expect that $\sim 98\%$ of unassociated sources are blazars.
+If the unassociated sources follow the same ratio between the number of blazar and non-blazar sources as for the associated sources ($89/91$ for blazars and $2/91$ for non-blazars), we expect that $\sim 98\%$ of all high-Galactic-latitude 3FHL sources are blazars.
 In short, the $\gamma$-ray sky above 10 GeV and at $|b|>20^{\circ}$ is dominated by extragalactic sources, and, in particular, by blazars.

 In this paper, we employ both the efficiency correction method and the 1pPDF method to find the source count distribution above 10 GeV and at $|b|>20^{\circ}$.
 We use the results to derive the contribution from point sources to the EGB at $E>10$ GeV.